bisohns/infras-setup/README.md

 # terraform-aws

-Terraform scripts for the Gophie Infrastructure
+Ansible And Terraform scripts for the Gophie Infrastructure